-We’ve seen the growing consciousness of the need for mental health support, and you have too—70% of employers recognize mental health as a significant workplace issue.6 In fact, many have done more than just recognize the issue: They’ve stepped up.
-Nearly 40% of employers with 50 or more employees have changed their benefits to meet their employees’ mental health needs.7 But even the most clearly deﬁned strategies and carefully curated beneﬁts won’t make a difference if they’re not widely known and used by employees when they need them.
+We’ve seen the growing consciousness of the need for mental health support, and you have too.
+In fact, many employers have stepped up.
+Nearly 80% of organizations currently offer workplace mental health resources or plan to within the next year.4 But even the most clearly deﬁned strategies and carefully curated beneﬁts won’t make a difference if they’re not widely known and used by employees when they need them.

 The pieces won’t fall into place on their own